Restoring PowerThe steps we take to restore your power.

 04 Tap Lines

-- Tap lines are electric feeder lines with limited capacity that run from a main distribution line to a few customers.
-A fault on a tap line would interrupt service to those customers being served by that line only.
-Likewise, if the break on the tap line was repaired, the customers on that tap line would still be without power until the main line is repaired.
+- Tap lines are electric feeder lines with limited capacity that run from a main distribution line to a few members.
+A fault on a tap line would interrupt service to those members being served by that line only.
+Likewise, if the break on the tap line was repaired, the members on that tap line would still be without power until the main line is repaired.

 05 Individual Service

 - This the line that runs from the transformer to your meter.
-A problem here would only affect the electric service to an individual customer, while the remaining system would still have electric service.
-Four County EMC does place priority on repairing outages that may endanger the public or to those customers who require the use of life-sustaining equipment.
+A problem here would only affect the electric service to an individual member, while the remaining system would still have electric service.